alemonteiro/brackets-sql-connector/README.md

 * Connections are not per project.
 They are even maintained connected on project switch.
 * Auto Install of dependecies

-## Getting Started ##

-### Requirements ###

-* NPM -> https://nodejs.org/en/download/ (Make sure you install WITH Node Package Manager)

-* Node Package Manager is required since version 0.5.4!!
-Npm is used to install the dependencies required to connect to each sql engine.
-This was added because of problems with large files on the brackets extension registry.

-### Default Install ###

-1. On Brackets Open Extension Manager by clicking the building-blocky icon on the right side of Brackets;
-2. Search for SQL Browser or SQL Connector;
-3. Click Install;
-4. Click the SQL Connector icon (database with gears) on the right toolbar to open the browser panel;
-5. Wait the Install process on the status bar until it's says 'Not Connected'

-* To open browser panel click on the Database With Gear icon on the right tool bar
-* To open the quick menu 'right click' on the database icon or click on the status bar indicator

-### Auto Installation of Dependencies ###

-> Did the automatic installation of dependencies when you first start.
-At the time of installation commands are not available, the status bar shows "Installing...", the plugin icon is highlighted in orange.

-Brackets registry editor sometimes doesn't handle large uploads and I wasn't able to update the version of the extension.

-So, if you have NPM installed we try to install the required modules automatic for you =)

 ### Alternative Install - Full Package ###

 If still having problems with NPM install you can download the full package and extract it to the brackects extension folder.

 Full package download: http://alemonteiro.com.br/downloads/brackets-sql-connector.zip

-## Executing from editor ##

-#### Shortcuts:
-	* (Ctrl-Alt-Enter / Cmd-Alt-Enter) execute current text selection or current active document;

-* On the bottom panel should be a green connection icon with yout server name in front of it.
-* When you hit Alt-Enter
-		1. If there's any text select it will try to run it (in any type of file)
-		2. If no text is select then only SQL Documents will be executed

 ## Stored Modifications ##